rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 * Analyze syntax.
 * Substitute special characters.
 * Execute the command.
-* Display the command prompt.
+* Displays the command prompt.
 * Etc.

 The key sequence <kbd>CTRL</kbd> + <kbd>C</kbd> is used to interrupt a running command.